Internet-Draft OAuth Mission Offline Attenuation August 2026

 mission_attenuation_root:

 OPTIONAL boolean.
-When true on a Mission-bound token request, the Mission Issuer issues the token as a Mission-bound attenuation root (Section 5) rather than an ordinary mission_resource_access token.
+When true on a Mission-bound token request it selects root issuance: the Mission Issuer issues the token as a Mission-bound attenuation root (Section 5) rather than an ordinary mission_resource_access token.
+A request that omits it or sets it false is an ordinary Mission-bound token request.
+The attenuation substrate defines no OAuth Token Exchange [RFC8693] requested-token-type for asking for a root, so this boolean, not a token-type identifier, is what asks for one.

 7. Offline Attenuation